Meshclan1/cloud-monitoring-dashboard/README.md

 ## 🧠 Lessons Learned

 - Cost planning is as important as technical setup
-- Using draw.io to showcase architectural flow
+- Using draw.io to showcase architectural
 - Simplicity keeps maintenance low
 - Documentation is important!
 - Taking screenshots at verification points (moments that prove each step worked correctly!)